openstack/neutron/doc/source/admin/config-ml2.rst

   Can be used for instance network attachments as well as for attachments of other network resources like routers, DHCP, and so on.

+* OVN mechanism driver

+  Can be used for instance network attachments as well as for attachments of other network resources like routers, metadata ports, and so on.

 * SRIOV mechanism driver and SRIOV NIC switch agent